nicozanf/web2py-pyinstaller/README_win.md

 9. copy build_web2py.py, web2py.win.spec and web2py.win_no_console.spec from this repository to C:\web2py\
 10. (only for python 2) - due to a PyInstaller bug, you need to manually change the file gluon\rocket.py, line 26, from IS_JYTHON = platform.system() == 'Java'  to  IS_JYTHON = False
-11. (optional, for having a full working interactive shell) change the fake site.py module included within the PyInstaller installation with the content of the files web2py.site_37.py or web2py.site_27.py from this repository - see comments inside these files for details
+11. (optional, for having a full working interactive shell) change the fake site.py module included within the PyInstaller installation with the content of the files web2py.site_37.py or web2py.site_27.py from this repository - see comments inside these files for details.
+    On web2py 2.19.1 you also need to add 'import site' on the top of gluon/shell.py.
 12. open a CMD and go to C:\web2py.
 Run:

     python build_web2py.py